menu

 One of the benefits of Fort Irwin is that there is very little traffic.
 The average commute to work is 8.95 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small town, Fort Irwin doesn't have a public transportation system that people use for their commute.
+Fort Irwin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Fort Irwin in 2022 was $26,142, which is lower middle income relative to California and the nation.
 This equates to an annual income of $104,568 for a family of four.
 However, Fort Irwin contains both very wealthy and poor people as well.